 Vinegar is an excellent home solution for controlling household and other termites.
 Mainly, this solution is used in cleaning showers or kitchen counters.

 - Mix lemon juice (from 2 lemons) with 1/2 full cup of the vinegar.
-Now, put the “juice” into the spray bottle since allows easier dispensing on termite infested spots.
+Now, put the “juice” into the spray bottle since it allows easier dispensing on termite-infested spots.